iInnovators/PawsAndFound/ReadMe.md

 - [X] Users can create a new account
 - [X] Users can log-in to their account
 - [X] Users can post a photo to their feed with geolocation on
-- [ ] Users can update their post to "Pet found"
+- [X] Users will be able to comment on posts to show support
 - [X] Users can refresh their feed
-- [ ] Users will receive notifications

 **Optional Nice-to-have Stories**

 - [ ] Users can privately message other users
-- [ ] Users will be able to comment on posts to show support
+- [ ] Users can update their posts to "Pet found"
 - [ ] Users will be able to tap into categories (dog, bunny, cat, etc.)
 - [ ] Users will be able to see trending lost pets in their areas
-- [ ] Users will be able to reset password if forgot password
+- [ ] Users will be able to reset passwords if forgot their password
+- [ ] Users will receive notifications

 ### 2. Screen Archetypes